Can JavaScript Errors or Console Warnings Hurt Your SEO?

 Here's a trick; there's a difference between JavaScript breaking your site and JavaScript that doesn't follow best practices.

 For example, did you know that you can inject links into your page with JavaScript?
-They don't have to be tags with URLs; you can add them based on keywords to your content in real-time.
+They don't have to be <a href> tags with URLs; you can add them based on keywords to your content in real-time.
 It's one way that dynamic linking, related post links, and some ad injectors work.

 It's not necessarily harmful to use JavaScript internal links and external links.
 It's not part of what Google considers best practice, but they will still index them like any other link.
 I highly recommend reading that document if you're a developer or asking your developer to adhere to it.